byronpendason/byronpendason.github.io/index.md

 These people, commonly known as the Anglo-Saxons, brought with them a religion that is both similar to, yet distinct from, the religion of the pre-Christian Nordic peoples.
 Fyrnsidu is a religion based upon the worship of the Anglo-Saxon gods, one's ancestors, and the wights (spirits) of the land around us and in our homes.
-If you're curious about Fyrnsidu, the best resource to learn more about it is [Fyrnsidu.faith](https://Fyrnsidu.faith).
-Feel free to check out this websites as well, once your familiar with the basics.
+If you're curious about Fyrnsidu, check out my slideshow [Introduction to Fyrnsidu](/fyrnsidu_intro/).
+The best resource to learn more about Fyrnsidu is [Fyrnsidu.faith](https://Fyrnsidu.faith).

 # Recent Blog Posts